 - 2012 - Texas $2,160,000 Verdict: Plaintiff is a woman who is driving on a highway when defendant truck skids across several lanes of traffic due to wet conditions and collides with Plaintiff's vehicle.
 Plaintiff suffers a multitude of injuries including a ruptured spleen, a compound fracture to the femur, substantial damage to her knee, a closed head injury, rib fractures, transverse process fracture, herniation at L4-5, and lacerations to her face, head, arms, and body.

 The average settlement amount in a serious truck accident case against FedEx is around $75,000 to $110,000.
 The average jury verdict amount in big commercial trucking companies is $510,000 and the average verdict in FedEx cases seems to be slightly higher.
 The potential value of a specific case against FedEx will depend largely on how badly the plaintiff is injured in the accident.
+In Maryland, you can also expect higher compensation payouts in Baltimore and Prince George's County, the two jurisdictions most favorable to victims.

 Based on the number of trucks in their fleet and the mileage driven on an annual basis, FedEx drivers actually have a pretty good accident rate.
 FedEx drivers average 330 serious injury accidents and 30 fatal accidents a year.